hilton/hilton.github.com/presentations/naming-guidelines.md

 9. Yegor Bugayenko - [How Much For This Software?](http://www.yegor256.com/2015/06/02/how-to-estimate-software-cost.html)
 10. Dave Binkley, Marcia Davis, Dawn Lawrie and Christopher Morrell - _To CamelCase or Under score_ (2009)
 11. Ken Arnold - _The Best Software Writing I_ (2005, ed.
 Joel Spolsky), pp 1-6, previously published online as [Style is Substance](http://www.artima.com/weblogs/viewpost.jsp?thread=74230) (2004)
 12. Dawn Lawrie, Christopher Morrell, Henry Feild and David Binkley - _Effective identifier names for comprehension and memory_ (2007)
 13. Dave Binkley, Dawn Lawrie, Steve Maex and Christopher Morrell - _Identifier length and limited programmer memory_ (2009)

-20. F. Deißenböck and M. Pizka.
-Concise and consistent naming.
-In Proceedings of IWPC 2005.
+20. F. Deißenböck and M. Pizka - _Concise and consistent naming_ (2005) In Proceedings of IWPC 2005.
-21. B. Caprile and P. Tonella.
-Restructuring program identifier names.
-In Proceedings of ICSM, 2000.
+21. B. Caprile and P. Tonella - _Restructuring program identifier names_ (2000) In Proceedings of ICSM, 2000.
-22. Simon Butler, Michel Wermelinger, Yijun Yu and Helen Sharp. _Relating Identifier Naming Flaws and Code Quality: An Empirical Study_ (2009) In Proceedings of WCRE 2009.
+22. Simon Butler, Michel Wermelinger, Yijun Yu and Helen Sharp - _Relating Identifier Naming Flaws and Code Quality: An Empirical Study_ (2009) In Proceedings of WCRE 2009.
-23. Dawn Lawrie, Christopher Morrell, Henry Feild and David Binkley. _What’s in a Name?
+23. Dawn Lawrie, Christopher Morrell, Henry Feild and David Binkley - _What’s in a Name?
 A Study of Identifiers_ (2006) In Proceedings of ICPC 2006.
-24. Felice Salviulo	and Giuseppe Scanniello. _Dealing with identifiers and comments in source code comprehension and maintenance: results from an ethnographically-informed study with students and professionals_ (2014) In Proceedings of EASE 2014
+24. Felice Salviulo	and Giuseppe Scanniello - _Dealing with identifiers and comments in source code comprehension and maintenance: results from an ethnographically-informed study with students and professionals_ (2014) In Proceedings of EASE 2014